Pedro-h-mattos/LaTeXCVTemplate/README.md

-A template for creating a professional-looking, PDF-format CV or résumé.
+A template for creating a professional-looking, PDF-format curriculum vitae or résumé.
 Aimed at users with limited or no prior experience using a typesetting software such as LaTeX.

 ## Get Started